jusolibre/BlogAPI/README.md

 ["id"]
 // here is the argument that MUST be present in the Json object of your resquest
 ```
-If you provided a valid JSON and ID, the informations of the article will be returned in a JSON:
+If we have all required arguments and if everything is good, the JSON response will look like that :
 ```
 {
   "id": "id",